The Neon Demon

 The Neon Demon is a 2016 arthouse horror film directed by Nicolas Winding Refn, co-written by Mary Laws, Polly Stenham, and Refn, and starring Elle Fanning.
-The plot follows an aspiring model in Los Angeles whose beauty and youth generate intense fascination and envy within the fashion industry.
+The plot follows an aspiring model in Los Angeles whose beauty generates intense fascination and envy within the fashion industry.
 Supporting roles are played by Karl Glusman, Jena Malone, Bella Heathcote, Abbey Lee, Desmond Harrington, Christina Hendricks, and Keanu Reeves.

 An international co-production between France, Denmark, and the United States, the film competed for the Palme d'Or at the 2016 Cannes Film Festival, the third consecutive film directed by Refn to do so, following Drive (2011) and Only God Forgives (2013).
 In the United States, the film was released theatrically on June 24, 2016 by Amazon Studios and Broad Green Pictures.
 It opened to polarized reviews with praise for Refn's direction, Malone and Fanning's performances, Martinez's score and particular praise for Braier's cinematography, with the screenplay and graphic content receiving criticism.
 It ultimately grossed $3.6 million against a production budget of $7.5 million.